kbsletten/Arcanist/README.md

 `stat` - This option sets the stat associated with the check.
 The available options are: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.

+#### Light

+Manage the light counter.

+`reset` - This option resets the timer to 1h.
+Useful for when the team lights a new torch or casts the light spell.

+`rounds` - This option counts down the timer by a number of rounds using the rule of 10 rounds per hour.

+`minutes` - This option counts down the timer by a number of minutes for fine-grained handling.

 #### Roll

 Roll dice and return the result.
 The only option is dice which is expected to be of the form `Term ((+/-) Term)...`.